SouthGreenPlatform/training_reproducible_research/README.md

 ## Foreword

-The course itself lives [https://mivegec.pages.ird.fr/dainat/training-reproducible-research/pages/home/](https://mivegec.pages.ird.fr/dainat/training-reproducible-research/pages/home/), where you can find all the relevant information.
+The course itself lives [https://southgreenplatform.github.io/training_reproducible_research/](https://southgreenplatform.github.io/training_reproducible_research/), where you can find all the relevant information.
-This work is based on the NBIS / ELIXIR course *Tools for Reproducible Research* course.
+This work is based on the NBIS / ELIXIR *Tools for Reproducible Research* course.

 ## Project layout